News We Care About Wrap Up – 5.23.08

 I’ve talked about my chronic love for all things WipEout in a previous blog post, but my heart went through the roof this morning after hearing all the new things they’ve managed to fit in the sequel.
 Better get some Vicodin for this one, it may knock you into a joy-induced coma.

 First off, we have a funky new gameplay element called “Mag-Strips” that keeps your ship grounded to the track.
-This opens up things like loop-de-loops and other such crazy track formations, but Davies promises it will be utilized for more than “the obvious corkscrew or roller-coaster ideas.” → Read the rest
+This opens up things like loop-de-loops and other such crazy track formations, but Davies promises it will be utilized for more than “the obvious corkscrew or roller-coaster ideas.” → Read Danger!

 Late to the Table: Gran Turismo 4